How to Shrink Fibroids Naturally: What Works, What Doesn’t, and How Long It Takes

 Timeline symptom benefits can show within 2 to 6 weeks, with compounding gains over 3 months.

-What helps symptoms while you work on size
+What helps symptoms while you work on size?

 • Gentle iron support for fatigue and brain fog if bleeding has caused anemia.
 Review dosing with your clinician.